wallarm/product-documentation/docs/latest/user-guides/rules/configure-overlimit-res-detection.md

 ## Rule example

-Let us say the general configuration is **1,000 milliseconds** and **Block request** response (and the node is in the `blocking` mode), and you have many `overlimit_res` attacks for the `https://example.com/upload`.
-The investigation shows that the endpoint is used for the large file uploading and the legitimate requests are actually being blocked because of exceeding the processing time.
+Let us say you have the default general configuration of **1,000 milliseconds** and **Interrupt Wallarm processing and bypass** response (and the node is in the `blocking` mode), and you have many `overlimit_res` attacks for the `https://example.com/upload`.
+The investigation shows that the endpoint is used for the large file uploading and the legitimate requests are marked as `overlimit_res` attacks because of exceeding the processing time.

-To provide normal endpoint functioning, for it specifically, we need to increase the time for request processing.
-Moreover, we want just notification (not blocking) for the cases when the limit is exceeded.
+To reduce the number of unnecessary `overlimit_res` notifications and lower the chance of malicious payloads hiding in the unprocessed part of the request, for this endpoint specifically, we need to increase the time for request processing.

 To do so, set the **Limit request processing time** rule as displayed on the screenshot.